Clients featured in the bounties

 Clients run the Ethereum Network, and they need to follow the logic set out in the specification and be secure against potential attacks.
 The bugs we want to find are related to the implementation of the protocol.

 Currently execution layer clients (Besu, Erigon, Geth and Nethermind) and consensus layer clients (Lighthouse, Lodestar, Nimbus, Teku and Prysm) are included in the Bug Bounty Program.
 More clients may be added as they complete audits and become production ready.
+Currently, c-kzg-4844(opens in a new tab) and go-kzg-4844(opens in a new tab) are also included in the bug bounty program.

 See the Solidity SECURITY.MD for more details about what is included in this scope.